 The oldest continuously inhabited city in Thailand, just 26km (16 miles) south of Chiang Mai, Lamphun was founded in A.D.
 663 by the Mon Queen Chamadevi as the capital of Nakhon Hariphunchai.
 Throughout its long history, the Hariphunchai Kingdom, an offspring of the Mon Empire, was fought over and often conquered; yet it remained one of the powers of the north until King Mengrai established his capital in neighboring Chiang Mai.
+Like Chiang Mai, it is surrounded by crumbling walls and a moat.

 The best way to get there is by car, taking the old highway, Route 106, south to town.
 Superhighway 11 runs parallel and east of it, but you'll miss the tall yang (rubber) trees, which shade the old highway until Sarapi, and the bushy yellow-flowered khilik (cassia) trees.
 Buses to Lamphun and Pasang leave from the Chang Puak Bus Station (tel.
 05321-1586), while songtaews leave regularly from just south of the TAT office on the Chiang Mai-Lamphun Road.